How is Zeffy free?

 Case study: How Knights of Columbus Lexington Council 94, a 501(c)(8) Organization Raised Over $3,800 Using Zeffy

 Knights of Columbus Lexington Council 94 successfully organized their "K'Night at the Races" event using Zeffy's 100% free ticketing system.
-By leveraging Zeffy's user-friendly platform, they raised over $2,500 through ticket sales. saving $125 in fees.
+By leveraging Zeffy's user-friendly platform, they raised over $2,500 through ticket sales and saved $125 in fees.

 Final Thoughts on 501(c)(8) Organizations

-Establishing a 501(c)(8) organization can be a fulfilling way to create a strong community of like-minded individuals.
-By providing benefits and engaging in charitable activities, your domestic fraternal society can make a significant difference.
+Establishing a 501(c)(8) nonprofit organization can be fulfilling to create a strong community of like-minded individuals.
+Your domestic fraternal society can make a significant difference by providing benefits and engaging in charitable activities.

-501(c)(8) organizations are fraternal beneficiary societies with members with a shared purpose and vocation.
-Their activities focus on benefiting all their members.
+501(c)(8) organizations are fraternal beneficiary societies with members who share a purpose and vocation.
+Their activities focus on benefiting all members.

-Donations to 501(c)(8) organizations are tax-deductible only if the funds are used for charitable activities like a 501(c)(3) tax-exempt organization.
+Donations to 501(c)(8) fraternal societies are tax-deductible only if the funds are used for charitable activities like a 501(c)(3) tax-exempt organization.

-To maintain 501(c)(8) status, an organization must operate under a lodge system, provide benefits to its members, and engage in fraternal activities such as rituals and ceremonies.
+To maintain status as a 501(c)(8) fraternal benefit society, an organization must operate under a lodge system, benefit its members, and engage in fraternal activities such as rituals and ceremonies.
 It must also comply with IRS regulations regarding membership and benefits.

-These organizations can provide various benefits to their members, including life, sick, and accident insurance, scholarships, and educational programs.
+These organizations can benefit their members, including life, sick, accident insurance, scholarships, and educational programs.
 They also engage in social and recreational activities as part of their fraternal mission.

 Keep reading :